medialab/hyphe-traph/fosdem2018/index.md

 We are confident we can further improve the structure.

-And that people here can help us do so!
+And that people in this very room can help us do so!

 ===